“Write for people, not for search engines!”

 Stage 4.
 Your simple and powerful promotion plan

-To get as many eyeballs as possible on your content, whether it’s a blog post, a whiteboard animation video, you’ll need to roll up your sleeves and get to work.
+To get as many eyeballs as possible on your content, whether it’s a blog post, a whiteboard and cartoon animation video, you’ll need to roll up your sleeves and get to work.

 The sooner your content starts getting linked and shared, the faster your SEO efforts will pay off — but we also want healthy evergreen traffic, not just a short-term boost!